 Courage UnfoldsThe "Courage Unfolds" campaign and video highlight the issues faced by LGBT people in Asia and encourage the use of the Yogyakarta Principles as a tool to promote LGBT human rights.
 The “Learn” section lists resources in Asia.

-IGLHRC’s Asia Program was revived in 2007 after a two-year hiatus.
-Staffed by a regional coordinator from Malaysia based in the United States and a project coordinator based in the Philippines, the program promotes acceptance of sexual and gender diversity at all levels of society.
+IGLHRC’s Asia Program promotes acceptance of sexual and gender diversity at all levels of society.
+It is staffed by a regional coordinator from Malaysia based in the United States and a project coordinator based in the Philippines.
 Several Asian countries—including Bangladesh, India, Malaysia, Pakistan, Singapore and Sri Lanka—have laws criminalizing intimacy between same-sex couples.
 Those who challenge sexual or gender norms also confront non-state violence in the “private” sphere of the family; the threat of family or community rejection or recrimination often prompts people to lead double lives, making them vulnerable to police blackmail and extortion.
 Our staff partners with local and regional groups in Asia to bolster their ongoing efforts to achieve equality and justice at national and regional levels, and to increase the visibility of Asian activists within the international arena.
 Our work involves:

 • Responding in a crisis